Microwave- a promising industrial tool

 Microwave heating can be used in many applications like:

-Microwave cooking: A microwave oven passes (non-ionizing) microwave radiation (at a frequency near 2.45 GHz) through food, causing dielectric heating primarily by absorption of the energy in water.
-Microwave ovens have become common kitchen appliances all over the world following the development of less expensive cavity magnetrons
+Microwave cooking: A microwave oven passes (non-ionizing) microwave radiation (at a frequency near 2.45 GHz) through food, causing price triamcinolone acetonide cream primarily by absorption of the energy in water.
+Microwave ovens have become common kitchen appliances all over the world following the development of less expensive cavity magnetrons.
+Water in the liquid state possesses many molecular interactions that broaden the absorption peak.
+In the vapor phase, isolated water molecules absorb at around 22 GHz, almost ten times the frequency of the microwave oven.

 Drying: Microwave heating is used in industrial processes for drying and curing products.
 Microwave was conventionally and even today is mainly used in industry for drying purpose because of the advantages shown by the microwave dryer over the other types of dryer.
 Continuous Wave (CW) Microwave energy offers efficient, cost-effective methods of drying, heating, curing, and sterilizing products in industrial manufacturing processes.